tpolecat/atto/README.md

 )
 ```

-Experimental integration with [scalaz-stream](https://github.com/scalaz/scalaz-stream) is provided by `atto-stream` (version **0.3** only for now) which can be added as above.
+Experimental integration with [scalaz-stream](https://github.com/scalaz/scalaz-stream) is provided by `atto-stream` which can be added as above.
 This tiny library provides combinators to turn `Parser[A]` into `Process1[String, A]` with a few variations.
 There is a very basic example given [here](https://github.com/tpolecat/atto/blob/master/example/src/main/scala/atto/example/StreamExample.scala).

 ### Documentation